veraPDF/veraPDF.github.io/cli/feature-extraction/index.md

 title: veraPDF CLI Feature Extraction
 ---

-As well as validating PDF/A documents the veraPDF software can also be used to extract metadata from PDF files.
+As well as validating PDF/A and PDF/UA documents the veraPDF software can also be used to extract metadata from PDF files.
 This is known as Feature Extraction.
 Before we look at this functionality a word about configuration to control the features the software extracts.